niklasravnsborg/laravel-pdf/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

+We are only able to handle bug reports at this point in time.
+If you have an idea on how to improve the library, please submit a pull request.

 **Describe the bug**
 A clear and concise description of what the bug is.